owainow/azure_devops_agentpool_report_and_replace/README.md

 | NORMAL_RUN | ado-pipelines | microservice-authentication-oauth2-aks | azure-pipelines.yml | Azure Pipelines | test | 89a3a6f | 2025-01-16 10:29:32 +0000 | |

 ## Contributing
 Feel free to fork and create pull requests with any improvements or features you have added.
-Please ensure any feature additions are used through an arguement e.g. --dry-run.
+Please ensure any feature additions are used through an argument  e.g. --dry-run.